Ahmed-Gomaa1/Ecommerce-Databricks-Solution/README.md

 2. This repository cloned into Databricks Repos.
 3. Source CSV files uploaded to a Unity Catalog Volume.

-### Step-by-Step Instructions
-1.  **Configure Path:** In both `Main Pipeline.py` and `Streaming Pipeline.py`, update the `sys.path.append()` line to point to the root of this repository in your workspace.
-2.  **Run Batch Pipeline:** Open `Main Pipeline.py`, configure the widgets if necessary, and click "Run All".
-This will create the full set of batch tables.
-3.  **Run Streaming Pipeline:** Open `Streaming Pipeline.py`.
-Ensure the `default` database from the batch run exists.
-Run the notebook to process events data incrementally into a separate `streaming_db` database.

 ---

 ## 5. Productionalization